Apple Stock Analysis (NASDAQ:AAPL)

 Should you buy AAPL stock?

-- Long term revenue growth has been strong with a 5 year compounded annual growth of 9.1% over the last 5 years.
+- Revenue growth has been tremendous with a compounded annual growth of 9.1% over the last 5 years.

-- The company has a good Free Cash Flow (FCF) margin of 30.3%.
+- The company has a healthy free cash flow margin of 18.1%.

 Apple stock analysis reveals that it is one of the best performing stocks of the decade.
 The company has consistently come out with innovative products.
 Recent patent applications show that Apple will remain a growth stock, and the same will also be reflected in a financial analysis of Apple Inc. One such patent shows how electronic devices such as the iPhone could be used to detect temperature, pressure etc.; another describes a touch sensitive button that can prevent accidental inputs; yet another one which uses face detection and recognition for personal computing and device control; and many more.
 The company has also patented a way to make sapphire screens stronger.